In this article, we discuss the benefits of stationary bike exercise for weight loss, muscle toning, health, and fitness.

 Suitable for heavy-set people

 It’s not uncommon for overweight people to sustain injuries while they are exercising.
-This is often because carrying excess weight puts a lot of pressure on the joints.
-One of the significant benefits of stationary bike exercise is that it is gentle enough that overweight people can undertake it, and in doing so be able to lose weight over time.
+Often this is because carrying excess weight puts a lot of pressure on the joints.

 Another potential problem area that can make exercising difficult for some is the spine.
-People who have trouble with their spine will often be able to exercise and ultimately lose weight using a stationary bike, without risking further injury.
+People who have trouble with their spine will often be able to exercise and ultimately lose weight using a stationary bike without risking further injury.

-Stationary bikes don’t take up a lot of room.
+Most stationary bikes don’t take up a lot of room.
 They are convenient to use, and there are some fantastic models available that are quite inexpensive.

 Excellent as a stand-alone exercise, if you get bored easily, try combining stationary bike workouts with one or more other types of aerobic exercise.
 Working out this way will target different muscle groups and keep you keen.
 In the long run, mixing things up will usually burn more calories too.